Ninja-Squad/ninja-squad.github.com/_posts/2015-05-28-angularjs-promises.md

         return defer.promise;
       };

 That is fine.
-But it's way more complex that it should be.
+But it's way more complex than it should be.
 Let's look at the documentation of $q, and especially at the documentation of the function `then()`:

 > This method returns a new promise which is resolved or rejected via the return value of the successCallback, errorCallback.